cascades-sjtu/Goshawk-tutorial/proposal/draft.md

 ## Motivation

 Existing static analysis tools for the automated memory-related bug(Double Free, Use-After-Free, etc) detection are not very effective, especially in highly customized projects and large code bases.
-This ineffectiveness is mainly caused by the following two reasons: programmer likes to (1) design nested allocator for multi-object struct and (2) follow an unpaired-use model between allocators and deallocators.
+This ineffectiveness is mainly caused by the following two reasons: programmer likes to (1) design non-standard nested allocator for multi-object struct and (2) follow an unpaired-use model between allocators and deallocators.

 Things get different in 2022, when we implemented and published the bug detection prototype-Goshawk[^paper] on IEEE S&P 22'.
 Goshawk has introduced the concept of structure-aware and object-centric Memory Operation Synopsis (MOS).
 The MOS model abstractly describes the memory objects of a given MM function and how they are managed by the function.
-By utilizing MOS, Goshawk are capable of handling the above two development characteristics while exploring much less code.
+By utilizing MOS, Goshawk are capable of handling the above two development characteristics (achieve accuracy) while exploring much less code (achieve efficiency).

 We conducted a comprehensive test on OSS projects such as OS kernel, OpenSSL and IoT SDKs and compared with other SOTA data-flow driven bug detection prototype, such as ClangStaticAnalyzer Malloc checker[^csa], K-MELD[^kmeld] and SinkFinder[^sinkfinder].
 As a result, Goshawk outperforms those tools by an order of magnitude in speed and accuracy.
 By the time of publication, Goshawk has detected 92 new double-free and use-after-free bugs and reported them with developer-friendly MOS descriptions.